mathiasjahnke/UIC/README.md

 ## user interface components

-some ideas of user interface components for processing (processing.org). this is work in Progress, not stable, not well documented and no good design.
+some weired ideas for user interface components for processing (processing.org). this is work in progress, not stable, not well documented and no good design.

+to run the project, processings core.jar needs to be on the class path.